 Commercial sailing, which is part of the profession that coastal communities rely on for their livelihood, has been met with a crisis.
 Various government policies have not empowered the commercial sailing communities.
 Those policies actually imposed a new burden on commercial sailing merchants.
-For example, the sea toll and port modernization policies in many places only provided new benefits for large ships.
+For example, the sea toll and port modernisation policies only provided new benefits for large ships in many places.
 That way, there is less access to commercial sailing.
 So far, the government's policies have been limited to advocating for fishing vessels, especially by protecting local fishing vessels from and limiting foreign fishing vessels that are still in Indonesian waters.
 As Haji Kardi stated:

-…" The strength of the Pinisi motorized sailing ship was its flexibility in anchoring in small ports that connected the inter-island trade of goods and services.
-The existence of the sea toll policy, as well as the development of small ports into large ports in the region, provide more opportunities for large entrepreneurs (conglomerates) to move with more ease in the inter-island trade of goods and services.
-This is where small entrepreneurs such as merchants of motorized sailing boats need to think about their access and opportunities as to not be further reduced."
+…" The strength of the Pinisi motorised sailing ship was its flexibility in anchoring in small ports that connected the inter-island trade of goods and services.
+The existence of the sea toll policy and the development of small ports into large ports in the region provide more opportunities for prominent entrepreneurs (conglomerates) to move with more ease in the inter-island trade of goods and services.
+This is where small entrepreneurs such as merchants of motorised sailing boats need to think about their access and opportunities as to not be further reduced."

 The sea toll policy has removed various trading commodities of commercial sailing merchants from island to island.
 On the one hand, this policy can overcome the gap in the prices of products between regions.
 On the other hand, it actually kills the people's trading tradition by cutting off the routes that have long existed.
 Trading commodities that have become a tradition of commercial sailing have a tendency to be eliminated because of iron ships containing tonnage loads in major ports in the South Sulawesi region.

-In addition, government policies in the forestry sector also tend to limit citizens' access in developing the sustainability of the people's shipbuilding tradition.
+In addition, government policies in the forestry sector also tend to limit citisens' access in developing the sustainability of the people's shipbuilding tradition.
 Logging permits for Pinisi shipbuilding are not easy to obtain.
 Likewise, the availability of wood, especially ironwood and bitti wood is becoming increasingly scarce every year.
 In fact, the main sources of materials for the Pinisi Ship or motor sailing boats, are ironwood and bitti wood.
 According to Haji Kardi noted:

 …."
-If we want to preserve our maritime treasures, then there needs to be a government policy for large-scale nurseries and cultivators of ironwood and bitti wood because these two types of wood are the main materials for making Pinisi boats."
+If we want to preserve our maritime treasures, then there needs to be a government policy for large-scale nurseries and cultivators of ironwood and bitti wood because these two types of wood are the primary materials for making Pinisi boats."

 Government Regulation No. 7 of 2000 on Seamanship mandates a certificate of seamanship skills for each crew member.
 There is a level of education that must be completed through formal education or training for each crew member.
 For example, Article 3 paragraph 1 states that every crew member must have seamanship certificates.
 The certificates in question consist of a Certificate of Seamanship Expertise and a Certificate of Seamanship Skills.
 In addition, Article 6 requires seafarers to have a Certificate of Basic Seamanship Skills in the form of a Certificate of Basic Safety Skills (Basic Safety Training).
 As Salahudin explained:

 …" Despite having long experience due to inherited knowledge, the government still requires the ship crew (ABK) to have seamanship certificates issued by the Center for Education and Training of Naval Science in Barombong, Makassar.
-Some of the training costs are fully borne by the ship owners, while some are shared between the crew and the ship owners."
+Some of the training costs are entirely borne by the ship owners, while some are shared between the crew and the ship owners."